 How to Make Homemade Ice Cream

 This recipe is a great base recipe for simple homemade ice cream.
-The vanilla flavor is great on its own, but it can be used to make endless varieties of flavors.
+The vanilla flavor is great on its own or it can be used to make endless varieties of flavors.

-To make the base of this ice cream, we are making a simple vanilla custard.
-This is actually the exact same recipe used to make the dessert sauce called creme anglaise.
+To make the base of the ice cream, you will start by making a simple vanilla custard.

 Milk and cream in a pot on the stovetop

-To start making the custard you want to heat up your milk and heavy cream just under the boiling point.
-I also add vanilla bean paste to my ice cream base.
-If you have access to whole vanilla bean you can use that instead or substitute vanilla extract.
+Heat up the milk and heavy cream just under the boiling point.
+Add vanilla bean paste or extract the the mixture.
+If you have access to whole vanilla bean, you can use that instead.

 Whisk the Egg Yolks

-While the milk and cream is heating up, separate your eggs.
-We are only going to be using the yolks for the ice cream because this will add richness as well as help thicken the mixture.
-There is actually a range that can be used here for how many egg yolks you want to use.
+While the milk and cream are heating up, separate the eggs.
+By only using the yolks, we will add richness as well as help thicken the mixture.
+There is a range that can be used for how many egg yolks you want to use.
 I find 3 to be the perfect amount for texture and flavor.
-But if you like a more frozen custard style of ice cream you can increase to egg yolks to 4 or 5.
+But if you like a more frozen custard style of ice cream you can increase the egg yolks to 4 or 5.

 Whisking egg yolks in a bowl